-Nearby national parks and state forests showcase the magnificent beauty of this region and offer plenty of walking trails - some taking in deep rainforest valleys, tree-lined foreshores or high mountain ridges.
-Serious bushwalkers might like to follow the route of early settlers for trading and explore the challenging Corn Trail that traverses some demanding terrain of the Monga National Park.
+For those exploring on foot, bike or 4WD, nearby national parks and state forests offer plenty of trails leading to the river’s edge, some taking in deep rainforest valleys or high mountain ridges.
+Serious bushwalkers might like to follow the trade route of early settlers and explore the challenging Corn Trail that traverses some demanding terrain through Monga National Park, west of Nelligen.

 There is a choice of quality accommodation in Nelligen.
 Popular with families, the Nelligen Holiday Park is surrounded by water, allowing families to park their boats and kayaks on the banks near their camp spots, or throw a line into the river from a caravan-side camp chair or waterfront balcony.
 For the ultimate river stay, the estuary between Nelligen and Batemans Bay is a haven for houseboats.
 A few days relaxed living under big skies on the forested waters, with fishing, swimming and sunsets right off your bow, is an experience like no other.